 3. Time to eat: Go and have a fantastic schiacchiata at “All’ Antico Vinaio”.
-You can then go back to Piazza della Signoria (2 minutes walk) and sit on the steps in front of the Loggia 🙂 Not a bad view for a lunch 😉 Be ready for a line which is anyway pretty fast and, again, totally worth it.
+You can then go back to Piazza Della Signoria (2 minutes walk) and sit on the steps in front of the Loggia 🙂 Not a bad view for a lunch 😉 Be ready for a line that is anyway pretty fast and, again, totally worth it.

 4. After lunch and after a (mandatory ;)) espresso coffee, walk towards Ponte Vecchio (5 minutes walking).
 The view is beautiful from there.
 As you will see there are only jewelry shops on the bridge.
 Cross the bridge, find a good coffee shop and enjoy a fresh beer or wine and enjoy some “dolce far niente” (literally “sweet do nothing time” ;)).

 5. In the afternoon you can just walk around and literally get lost in the wonderful and charming streets of Florence.
-I loved also watching street artists painting.
-Soon I noticed they were painting cats very often and I happened to Google about the relation between cats and Florence.
+I loved also watching street artists’ paintings.
+Soon I noticed they were painting cats very often and I happened to Google the relation between cats and Florence.
 I learned that the Florence commune has actually a lot of feline colonies around the city where cats are taken care of.
 I loved this! <3

 The Unmissable Florence Sunset

 6. Later in the afternoon, grab a gelato (as mandatory as the espresso coffee) and start your walk towards Piazzale Michelangelo and be ready to see the sun setting on Florence.
 It is a wonderful experience.
 The way to the top could be tiring but absolutely not impossible if you take it easy (you can choose to climb up taking the stairs or the road).
 If it is summer, take with you some mosquito spray as the mosquitoes are quite hungry there 😉